-I came to Brown in 2006 as the chief medical resident at Memorial Hospital of Rhode Island.
-I was new to Brown and Rhode Island when I became a chief resident, a rather unique way to start your career at Brown.
+I came to Brown in 2006 as the chief medical resident at Memorial Hospital of Rhode Island (MHRI).
+I was new to Brown and new to Rhode Island, a rather unique way to start your career at Brown.

 This unique one year of being the chief resident at MHRI was blessed with lots of delight, excitement and learning.
-I was fortunate enough to be awarded for the Dean's Teaching Excellence Award.
+I was fortunate enough to be awarded for the Dean's Teaching Excellence Award as the chief resident.
 3 years later, upon my completion of fellowship training in pulmonary, critical care and sleep medicine in New York, Brown was kind and generous enough to ask me if I am interested in coming back.
 Thus I have started working here again as an attending physician since 2010.

 My major interests in research are Critical Care Ultrasonography (CCUS), Simulation Training, Patients' Safety and Human Errors.
 I have been fortunate enough to have chances to teach CCUS for almost 7 years at American College of Chest Physicians (ACCP) (1), which has been a truly wonderful experience.
 I teach medical students, residents and fellows on daily basis, which is how I am today - enjoy my life at Brown as a clinician educator.